-- 1. Of all 24 public aircraft (consisting of one fixed-wing BEECH-200, nine AS-365, and fourteen UH-60M), all UH-60M helicopters are equipped with mil-spec flight recorders, thus the proportion of flight recorder installation is 58.3%.
-Rest of public aircraft have portable GPS, which is 41.7% out of 100%.
+- 1. Of all 24 public aircrafts (consisting of one fixed-wing BEECH-200, nine AS-365, and fourteen UH-60M), all UH-60M helicopters are equipped with mil-spec flight recorder, thus the proportion of flight recorder installation is 58.3%.
+Rest of public aircrafts have portable GPS, which is 41.7% out of 100%.
 Nine of AS-365 helicopters, seven of its equipped lightweight recorders, which is 77.8% of installation.
 Due to the manufacturer does not provide any technical service for modification, two of AS-365N1 helicopters only equipped portable GPS. - 2.
-By 4th Aug, 2022, the capabilities at TTSB LAB for the surveyed flight recorders equipped on the public aircraft have reached 100%.
+By 2nd Aug., 2023, the capabilities at TTSB LAB for the surveyed flight recorders equipped on the public aircraft have reached 100%.

-3.3 Findings from statistics related to free balloons installed with portable GPS:
+3.3 Findings from statistics related to free balloon installed with portable GPS:

-- 1. All 19 registered free balloons in Taiwan have data recording devices installed.
-The Taitung County Government owns 7, Skyrainbow Airlines owns 8, Lu-Shi Management Consultant Co.
-Ltd. owns 3, Department of Information and Tourism, Taipei City Government owns 1. - 2.
-Until 4th Aug.
-2022, the readout capability at TTSB LAB for the surveyed portable GPS is 100%.
+- 1. All 24 registered free balloons in Taiwan have data recording devices installed.
+The Taitung County Government owns 13, Skyrainbow Airlines owns 8, Lu-Shi Management Consultant Co.
+Ltd. owns 3. - 2.
+By 2^{nd} Aug., 2023, the readout capability at TTSB LAB for the surveyed portable GPS is 100%.